Past Pupils Union Message

 Alumnae Illuminatae

-With the St. Conleth’s Past Pupil’s Dinner just around the corner (March 3rd: tickets), we thought this might be the appropriate time to catch up with two […]
+With the St. Conleth’s Past Pupil’s Dinner just around the corner (March 3rd: tickets), we thought this might be the appropriate time to catch up with two particular alumni, or alumnae if you will, who reached new heights in their respective careers in 2016.
+And with St. Conleth’s quickly becoming fully co-educational, what better role models for the school’s current […]

 more…